 You can even order specialty roasted to exactly how you want your beans to be roasted online.
 I strongly advise that you go to your local roaster and talk with the roast master.

-You’ll not only get a better more personal experience, the roast master will get to know you and how you like your beans to be roasted.
+You’ll not only get a better and more personal experience; the roast master will get to know you and how you like your beans to be roasted.

 Online, you may lose a little of the freshness due to the time it takes them to deliver it to you.